 - Difficulty concentrating

 Left untreated, sleep apnea can begin to take a toll on a patients health.
 Early diagnosis can help patients avoid complex systemic conditions.
 Sleep apnea leads to an increased risk of:

 Fairfax, VA dentist Dr. Deepti Sareen helps patients find comfortable, convenient treatment options to alleviate the symptoms of snoring and sleep apnea.
 For many patients making lifestyle changes can help reduce or even eliminate snoring, a common sign a patient has sleep apnea.
 Dr. Sareen may offer personalized suggestions for lifestyle changes to help patients reduce snoring.
 Some lifestyle changes could include adjusting your sleeping position, reducing or avoiding alcohol or sedatives before bedtime, and losing or maintaining a healthy weight.

 Patients may also benefit from a custom fit oral sleep appliance.
 Dr. Sareen uses 3D scanning and digital technology to create a custom fit sleep appliance.
 Similar to a sports mouthguard, the oral sleep appliance realigns the jaw to keep the airway open while the patient is sleeping.
 The device is discreet and comfortable to wear.
 The oral sleep appliance is less cumbersome than a traditional CPAP machine patient compliance tends to be higher.

 AREAS WE SERVE

 To learn more about innovative treatment options for sleep apnea offered by East Market Dental, contact our office to schedule a personalized consultation.
 We welcome new patients from communities around Fairfax, Centreville, Chantilly and Reston, VA.
-To request a consultation, call our office at (703) 291-0198 or click here to request an appointment.
+To request a consultation, call our office at (703) 291-0198, or request an appointment online today.